Jarden to buy disposable cutlery maker Waddington for $1.35 billion

 Jarden's shares rose as much as 6.6 percent to a record-high of $55.75 on Monday on the deal.
 Reuters reported in March that Olympus was looking for bids for Waddington.

-"We think Jarden is very focused on top-line synergies for this transaction," J.P.
+"We think Jarden is very focussed on top-line synergies for this transaction," J.P.
 Morgan analyst John Faucher wrote in a note.

 He said the deal would also help Jarden boost distribution of its own products such as Ball jars, Diamond plastic ware and Yankee Candles in the food services market.